pragmatic-objects/site/_chapters/010_objects_and_data.md

     String passportId();
 }

 interface Customer extends CustomerName, Address, CreditCard, PassportId {
 }

+// This implementation can be substituted in both DeliveryToCustomer (as passportId and address)
+// and CustomerBill (as name and creditCardInfo) class SQLCustomer implements Customer {
+    //... typical SQL-speaking implementation
+}
 ```

 Notice that `CustomerBill` and `DeliveryToCustomer` doesn't bound directly to `Customer`.
 Minus two reuse places of `Customer`.
 Since you don't need fake customers to test `CustomerBill` and `DeliveryToCustomer`, you don't need static implementation of `Customer` either.
 Minus one more.
-Theoretically, `Customer` could still be implemented as an SQL-speaking object based on `SELECT * FROM CUSTOMER` query.
-But *the caller side doesn't expect it anymore*.
-SQL speaking customer becomes optional.
+Theoretically, `Customer` could still be implemented as an SQL-speaking object based on `SELECT * FROM CUSTOMER` query...

+But *the caller side doesn't expect it anymore*. `Customer` interface and `SQLCustomer` implementation become optional.
 The callers are bound only on those pieces of `Customer` that they need. `CustomerBill` doesn't require fully implemented `Customer`, it is okay with a pair of `CustomerName` and `CreditCard` implementations.
 And while `Customer` implements these pieces, it can be substituted there as well.

 If in future business decides to change package delivery procedure and bound it to, I don't know, the customer's phone number, the only thing that will be impacted by this business decision is `DeliveryToCustomer` --- new attribute `PhoneNumber phone` will be introduced there, and handled in `run()` method.
 From where this phone number would come from?
 Depends on what business wants, but this is low-level details.
 Probably we'd update our `CUSTOMER` table, keep customers phones there and provide an access to them via `Customer` interface?
 Or it can be obtained from a separate phone catalog service via some new implementation of `PhoneNumber`?
 What important is that no existing abstractions were changed in process.